Nuffle-Labs/nffl/docs/docs/design/overview.md

 # Overview

-The NEAR SFFL (Super Fast Finality Layer) aims to provide a fast settlement layer that allows participating networks to quickly access information from other networks in a safe way.
+The NEAR Super Fast Finality Layer (SFFL) aims to provide a fast settlement layer that allows participating networks to quickly access information from other networks in a safe way.